 Amid the restrictions of quarantine, I’m sustained by my favorite form of travel — walking.
 It’s still safe for most people to spend time outside getting exercise.
 And as experts affirm, the outdoors may preserve your sanity during a lockdown.
 When I travel as a pedestrian in my home city of Washington, DC, it’s my daily salvation.

 The absence of traffic is a once-in-a-lifetime boon for the urban pedestrian.
 There are so few cars moving in DC that some residents have ‘taken to the streets’ in a new way.
 They’re walking in the street rather than on the sidewalk.
 It’s easier than stepping off the curb to ensure social distancing.
 Washington’s ubiquitous motorcades have all but disappeared and sirens are largely silenced.
 I’m intent on savoring the fresh air and quiet.
-It won’t last.
+It won’t last much longer.

 As an urban dweller and a passionate pedestrian, I know every block of my DC neighborhood, Foggy Bottom.
 Or I thought I did.
 In the pre-COVID-19 world, I was habitually in a hurry.
 Walking meant a dash to catch a Metro train or to shop for groceries.
 Today, I’m relishing my daily escape from lockdown and discovering new treasures on foot in my neighborhood and beyond.
 These days, I have no destination, just the rare luxury to explore and observe something new in familiar places.
 This quiet period should last until the end of spring.